xLeachimx/masteroids/design/gameplay.md

 ### Pending:

-- The Player will experience screen wrap when hitting the edge of the screen, both vertical and horizontal
+- The Player will experience screen wrap when hitting the edge of the screen
 - Asteroids will experience screen wrap when hitting the edge of the screen
+- Pellets will experience screen wrap when hitting the edge of the screen
 - Asteroids will bounce off one another if they collide
 - Asteroids slowly rotate as they move through space
 - The Player and Asteroids will be sized relative to the smallest screen dimension
 - Pellet lifespan will be 3 seconds

+### Completed:
 - The Player will be limited to firing pellets at a rate of 2 per second
-- The Game will start with a splash screen for Pygame and SACGD
+- The Game will start with a splash screen for Pygame and SAC-GS

-### Completed: